The African Black soap popularly known as Dudu-Osun in some markets is a hand-made natural soap, which is suitable for

-- Use as a shampoo for hair ( i.e., to help alleviate scalp itchiness and irritation).
+- It can be used as shampoo for your hair ( i.e., to help alleviate scalp itchiness and irritation).

 - To relieve oily skin.

 - Skin conditions, such as acne & eczema.

-Black Soap contains cocoa butter, which is a natural fat extracted from the cacao bean.
-This makes it rich in vitamins A and E, which are both antioxidants.
-This helps combats free radicals and attacks on healthy skin tissues.
+Black Soap contains cocoa butter, a natural fat extracted from the cacao bean.
+This makes it rich in vitamins A and E, both antioxidants.
+This helps combat free radicals and attacks on healthy skin tissues.
 This is helpful for people with inflammatory conditions.

 Some studies showed that samples taken from black soap showed natural antibacterial and anti-fungal properties, which makes it an excellent alternative to other synthetic cleansers.
 The black soap's antibacterial properties significantly inhibit bacteria's growth, which helps treat skin conditions such as eczema, acne, and other skin conditions.
 Despite its strength, the African black soap is gentle to use on your:

 Ingredients in the African black soap are naturally exfoliating.
-It helps clear dead skin cells, which can block pores, causing irritations such as razor bumps.
+It helps clear dead skin cells, blocking pores, causing irritations such as razor bumps.

 Reduces Hyperpigmentation (Dark Spots)

 Shea butter is one of the vital ingredients in black soap.
-Shea butter also contains vitamins A and E, which strengthens skin and repairs damage.
+Shea butter also contains vitamins A and E, strengthening skin and repairing the damage.
 It also treats dermatitis and heals burns, scars, and sores.
 African Black soap helps protect the skin from the sun, which reduces dark spots caused by sun damage.